robertpeteuil/multi-cloud-control/README.rst

 ``mcc``
 -------

-- ``mcc`` displays a numbered list of VM-instances and data from all providers and awaits a command
+- ``mcc`` displays a list of VM-Instances across providers then enables command execution on any of them

-  - Useful when you need to start, stop or connect to VM-instances
+  - Designed for use when VM-Instance control is needed
-  - After running a command, the VM-instance display is refreshed and it awaits the next command
+  - After listing all instances and command options, it awaits user command selection
+  - Currently supports commands for starting, stopping and connecting
-  - Potential future commands include: change node configuration (hardware, disks, network), create/delete instance, create image/snapshot instance, storage control
+  - Future commands may include: creating/deleting instances, changing configuration (hardware, disks, network), managing imaging/snapshots, managing disk/storage, add/remove to groups/clusters

 **Command Mode screenshot**